wp-83/palorant/README.md

-# PALORANT
+### PALORANT

-this project is made for Human and Computer Interaction course.
+This project is made for Human and Computer Interaction course.
 Most of idea is taken from Valorant.